truenas/middleware/docs/developer/index.rst

    `github.com/freenas/freenas <github.com/freenas/freenas>`__
  * Bug tracker: `bugs.freenas.org <bugs.freenas.org>`__

+If you want to donate money, don't give it to us - we prefer donations to go to the
+`FreeBSD Foundation <www.freebsdfoundation.org/donate/>`__.
+Everything that makes FreeBSD better makes FreeNAS better as well, and by donating to FreeBSD directly you help out the entire community, not just FreeNAS.
+Donations to the FreeBSD foundation are also tax-deductible in the United States!

 iXsystems, the sponsors of FreeNAS, offer the
 `TrueNAS Unified Storage Appliance <ixsystems.com/truenas>`__, currently based on FreeNAS 9.3.